 Response to Legal Separation With Children

 You may use this packet to contest a legal separation if you have been served with a petition and you have children with the other party.
-These forms are available at the Family Law Facilitation office.
+Click here for packet needed.

 Response to Legal Separation Without Children

 You may use this packet to contest a legal separation if you have been served with a petition and you have no children with the other party.
-These forms are available at the Family Law Facilitation office.
+Click here for packet needed.for packet needed.